 Learn More: Organizational Chart Diagram

 A Relationship Matrix can be used to present a number of views of the stakeholders.
-The matrix is a spreadsheet like view which is often more appealing to many managers and non-technical audiences.
-Any number of matrices can be created that relate stakeholders to other models elements including other stakeholders.
+The matrix is a spreadsheet-like view that is often more appealing to managers and non-technical audiences.
+Any number of matrices can be created that relate stakeholders to other models elements, including other stakeholders.